 Recognised impairment losses are reversed if, and only if, the reasons for the impairment loss have ceased to apply.
 Where an impairment loss subsequently reverses, the carrying amount of the asset (or cash-generating unit) is increased to the revised estimate of its recoverable amount, but so that the increased carrying amount does not exceed the carrying amount that would have been determined had no impairment loss been recognised for the asset (or cash-generating unit) in prior years.
-A reversal of an impairment loss is recognised immediately in profit or loss, unless the relevant asset is carried at a revaluation increase.
+A reversal of an impairment loss is recognised immediately in profit or loss, unless the relevant asset is carried at a revalued amount, in which case the reversal of the impairment loss is treated as a revaluation increase.